Generalized Uncertainty Principle, Modified Dispersion Relation and Barrier penetration by a Dirac particle

-The dashed line in ($fig.$\ref{k2e}) corresponds the standard relativistic dispersion relation and the solid line gives the GUP corrected MDR.
-We see that the solid line for low energy matches well with the relativistic dispersion relation.
+Let us now focus on the dispersion curve ($fig.$\ref{k2e}).
+The dashed line in $fig.$\ref{k2e} corresponds the standard relativistic dispersion relation and the solid line gives the GUP corrected MDR.
+We see that for low energy the solid line matches well with the relativistic dispersion relation.
 As $E_G$ is increased, $k_G^2$ gradually attains a maximum value and then start decreasing.
 The asymmetry of the curve is due to term $a$.
-If we put $a=0$ then the curve is symmetric \footnote{In that case the GUP (\ref{gup}) is $\Delta P \Delta X \geq \frac{\hbar}{2} (1+3bP^2)$, which is similar to that predicted in string theory \cite{scar}.
+If we put $a=0$ then the curve is symmetric\footnote{In that case the GUP (\ref{gup}) is $\Delta P \Delta X \geq \frac{\hbar}{2} (1+3b(\Delta P)^2)$, which is similar to that predicted in string theory \cite{scar}.
 It supports the existence of a minimum length scale but doesn't suggest a maximum energy.
-It agrees with the fact that for $a=0$, $E_G|_{max}=\infty $ (\ref{emax}).} about the $k_G^2$ axis ($fig.$\ref{ek0}).
+It agrees with the fact that for $a=0$, $E_G|_{max}=\infty $ (\ref{emax}).
+The energy levels are bounded in both ends as it also satisfies $2b>5a^2$.} about the $k_G^2$ axis ($fig.$\ref{ek0}).
 The upper bound of the $k_G^2$ suggests the fact no matter how energetic particle we use we can't reduce its wave length below a certain limit and hence we can't measure below a certain length.

-With this discussion let us now proceed to the next section where we will discuss the Klein paradox in this modified picture.
+With this let us now proceed to the next section where we will discuss about barrier penetration in this modified picture.